jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

     input_data -> process -> output_data

 I send things (:ref:`input data<data structures>`) to a program_ to test it, and check if what I think will happen (my expectation) is the same as the results (reality) I get.
-This helps me answer two questions
+This helps me answer two questions:

 * what is the same?
 * what is different?